influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/time-and-date.md

 ##### Arguments:

 - **interval**: Bin interval.
-- **expression**: Time expression to operate on.
-  Can be a constant, column, or function.
-- **origin_timestamp**: Starting point used to determine bin boundaries.
-  _Default is the Unix epoch._

-The following intervals are supported:
+Supports the following interval units:

   - nanoseconds
   - microseconds
   - milliseconds
   - seconds
   - minutes
   - hours
   - days
   - weeks
   - months
   - years
   - century

+- **expression**: Time expression to operate on.
+  Can be a constant, column, or function.
+- **origin_timestamp**: Starting point used to determine bin boundaries.
+  _Default is the Unix epoch._

 {{< expand-wrapper >}}
 {{% expand "View `date_bin` query example" %}}